maxwells/hash-auth/README.md

 	end
 ```

+Note: if a client has no valid_ips or valid_domains associated with it, then no filtering will occur.

 Reverse DNS filtering caches the result.
 You have the option to namespace how that data gets stored.
-Note: client.

 ```ruby
 	HashAuth.configure do